- Psychotherapy for Men and Women

 What is online therapy?

-Online therapy is a psychotherapeutic relationship established through the use of secure online videoconferencing tools.
+Online therapy is a psychotherapy relationship established through the use of secure online videoconferencing tools.
 Online therapy allows those who may not be able to access psychotherapy or counselling services to receive treatment from the comfort of their own location, providing the same level of care that you would receive from an in-office appointment.

 What are the benefits of online therapy?